ng-Classic/ng-classic/aio/content/guide/dependency-injection-navtree.md

 You need a direct reference, for instance, to access values or call methods on that component.

 Obtaining a component reference is a bit tricky in Angular.
-Angular Classiccomponents themselves do not have a tree that you can inspect or navigate programmatically.
+Angular Classic components themselves do not have a tree that you can inspect or navigate programmatically.
 The parent-child relationship is indirect, established through the components' [view objects](guide/glossary#view).

 Each component has a *host view*, and can have additional *embedded views*.